TuckerRasbury/01_SQLPractice_Datalemur_ITR/README.md

 Using this as a space to log and organize my SQL practice using the website [DataLemur](https://datalemur.com).
 Hope you can learn something from this space as well!

 ## About this Repository
 Being a data analyst means keeping my skills sharp.
 Herein, I log my SQL queries that I've been practicing while going through the exercises on DataLemur.com, a relatively new website where anyone can practice their SQL.
 Some of these entries will have a accompanying LinkedIn posts and commentary, and I hope you follow those links and learn a bunch as you read along.
+Given this site has 50-70 questions and that I am doing these at my leisure, this repository will be updated as I go through them, ie. will be updated over time.

 Thanks for visiting my portfolio!